The Dark Season 2 Explainer You Need Before Season 3 Drops on Netflix | TV Guide

-The third and final season of Dark, Netflix's thrilling German sci-fi drama revolving around the interconnected families of a small German town, the roles they play in the apocalypse, and the future of humankind, premieres on Saturday, June 27.
+The third and final season of Dark premieres on Saturday, June 27.
+Netflix's thrilling German sci-fi drama revolves around the interconnected families of a small German town, the roles they play in the apocalypse, and the future of humankind.
 The show deals heavily with the themes of time travel and the multiverse -- Season 3 will introduce another world entirely -- and features an exceptionally intricate and complex narrative that loops back in on itself as well as travels into the future, thus creating a knot that is just begging to be unraveled.

 There are four families at the center of the series.
 In the simplest of explanations, Dark follows the Kahnwalds, Nielsens, Tiedemanns, and Dopplers, who are all connected by their intertwined family histories, which can get quite complex even without the complications of time travel.
 Here is a handy refresher that explains who everyone is and how they're related to one another.